-- The first picture is for sample size n = 25; the second picture is for sample size n = 100. - Note that both graphs are in the same scale.
-In both pictures, the blue curve is centered at 0 (corresponding to the the null hypothesis) and the green curve is centered at 1 (corresponding to the alternate hypothesis). - In each picture, the red line is the cut-off for rejection with alpha = 0.05 (for a one-tailed test) -- that is, in each picture, the area under the blue curve to the right of the red line is 0.05. - In each picture, the area under the green curve to the right of the red line is the power of the test against the alternate depicted.
+- The first picture is for sample size n = 25; the second picture is for sample size n = 100. - Why are the curves in the second graph skinnier? - Note that both graphs are in the same scale.
+In both pictures, the blue curve is centered at 0 (corresponding to the the null hypothesis) and the green curve is centered at 1 (corresponding to the alternate hypothesis). - In each picture, the vertical red/orange line is the cut-off for rejection with alpha = 0.05 (for a one-tailed test) -- that is, in each picture, the area under the blue curve to the right of the line is 0.05. - In each picture, the area under the green curve to the right of the red line is the power of the test against the alternate depicted.
 Note that this area is larger in the second picture (the one with larger sample size) than in the first picture.